ministryofjustice/github-collaborators/README.md

 Sometimes we need to grant access to one of more of our github repositories to people who are not part of the "ministryofjustice" github organisation.
 This often happens when we engage third-party suppliers to carry out work on our behalf.

-Github has the concept of "external collaborators" for this purpose.
+Github has the concept of "outside collaborators" which are Github users that are not part of the organisation and have acces to an organisation repository.
 We can grant a certain level of access to a specific repository to an individual github user account.

 Rather than manage this via "clickops" this repository enables us to manage these relationships via terraform code.
 This also means we can attach metadata to the collaborator relationship, to explain its purpose.
 This will help to ensure that collaborators are removed when they no longer need access to the relevant github repositories.